 As an industry practice, it is best to prioritize public lands.
-Applicable rights for public lands are Forest Land-use Agreement (FLAG), Special Land-Use Permit (SLUP), Foreshore Lease Agreement (FSLA) and similar agreements.
+Applicable rights for public lands are Special Land-Use Permit (SLUP), Foreshore Lease Agreement (FSLA) and similar agreements.

 On the other hand, private land acquisition can be done thru purchase, lease and similar agreements.
-In extreme cases, private land acquisition can be undertaken through expropriation.
-However, this is subject to certain mandatory pre-conditions.